susiemartin/PheCode_mapping/README.md

 `PheCode_defn` Outputs the PheCode definition for an inputted PheCode from the PheCode definitions file.

-**Note:** As PheCodes are hierarchical, entering the PheCode 250 will search for all PheCodes of form 250* including 250.1, 250.2, 250.21, etc.
+**Note:** As PheCodes are hierarchical<sup>1</sup>, entering the PheCode 250 will search for all PheCodes of form 250* including 250.1, 250.2, 250.21, etc.

 ### Examples